shaneeardley/wonga-assessment/README.md

-# Rabit MQ Assessment - Shane Eardley
+# Rabbit MQ Assessment - Shane Eardley

 ## Preface
 In order to fulfil the requirements of dispatching and reading messages, a pair of dotnetcore console applications, using the RabbitMQ messaging service, were created.